axeltidemann/self_dot/README.md

 make -j
 make install
 ```
-On 10.7.5 and 10.8.5 this had to be set prior to installation of scipy and scikit-learn.
+On 10.7.5 and 10.8.5 this had to be set prior to installation of numpy, scipy and scikit-learn.

 ```
 export CC=clang
-export CXX=clang
+export CXX=clang++
 ```

 _Important:_ in order to install OpenCV specific to the virtualenv you